vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-vsphere-vds-airgap.md

 - Depending on the workload cluster type and use case, multiple workload clusters may leverage the same workload network or new networks can be used for each workload cluster.
 To isolate and separate Tanzu Kubernetes Grid workload cluster networking from each other it’s recommended to make use of separate networks for each workload cluster and configure the required firewall between these networks.
 For more information, see [Firewall Requirements](#firewall-requirements).
 - Separate provider and tenant access to the Tanzu Kubernetes Grid environment.
   - Only provider administrators need access to the Tanzu Kubernetes Grid management cluster.
 This prevents tenants from attempting to connect to the TKG management cluster.
-- Only allow tenants to access their Tanzu Kubernetes Grid workload clusters and restrict access to this cluster from other tenants.
+- Only allow tenants to access their Tanzu Kubernetes Grid workload clusters and restrict access to this cluster from other tenants. network-architecture

 ## Network Requirements